Navigating Cancer

 Seed Round in 2012

-PayDragon, Inc. is a company based in Los Angeles, California, that specializes in developing mobile applications for online shopping.
-Its iPhone and Android apps allow users to order and purchase products from nearby stores, ensuring that items are ready for pickup upon arrival.
-This service aims to enhance the shopping experience by minimizing wait times and eliminating the need to stand in line for ordering and payment.
+PayDragon, Inc. is a company based in Los Angeles, California, that specializes in developing mobile applications for online shopping on iPhone and Android devices.
+Its innovative app allows users to conveniently order and purchase products from nearby stores, enabling them to have items ready for pick-up upon arrival.
+This approach streamlines the shopping experience by eliminating the need to wait in line for ordering and payment, thus saving users time and enhancing convenience.

 Dollar Shave Club